Dolutegravir (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blistering, peeling, or severe skin rash

-- Fever, chills, cough, sore throat, or joint or muscle aches, or unusual tiredness or weakness
+- Fever, chills, cough, sore throat, joint or muscle aches, or unusual tiredness or weakness

 - Redness, pain, or swelling of or around your eye or eyelid

 - Sores on your lips or mouth